verbb/prism/README.md

 ## Prism Syntax Highlighting Overview

 This plugin enables a new field type called "Prism Syntax Highlighter" within the control panel.
-When used in an entry, a code block will appear and you can enter highlighted code from a choice over ~170 different languages.
+When used in an entry, a code block will appear and you can enter highlighted text from a choice of over ~170 different languages.

-Code blocks are fully themeable, and it includes all of Prism's defualt themes.
+Code blocks are fully themeable, and it includes all of Prism's default themes.
 Additional themes can also be added by configuring them in the settings area.
+You can even have multiple themes and languages running at once!

 Features:
-- Syntax Highlighting in realtime
+- Syntax highlighting in realtime
 - Over 170 different supported syntaxes
 - Ships with 8 default themes, and supports adding custom themes
 - Line numbers